chateaux/gtec-merchant-code-sample/lobby-barebones/README.md

 ## Overview

 This is a simple one page HTML/Javascript application that provides the basics to setup a GamblingTec.com casino.
-We do not offer support for this particular example and suggest looking at: [Lobby Bootstrap](https://github.com/sunsevennv/gamblingtec-code-samples/tree/master/lobby-bootstrap) for a maintained example of our code.
+This is a quick and nasty version, you can see a tidy version here: [Lobby Bootstrap](../lobby-bootstrap)

 ## About